 While this option isn’t really about URL slugs, it’s worth mentioning in the context of translating URLs.

 Translating web links that go to third-party sites ensures when visitors click a link, they’ll be taken to translated content that’s in the same language they are browsing in.
 This approach also ensures a consistent multilingual experience across your site.

 In the TranslatePress visual interface, hover over the link you want to translate and click the pencil icon that appears.
 In the sidebar, you can enter a different translated link.

 In the example above, the English version of the killer whales blog post includes a link to the English version of the killer whales Wikipedia page.
-For the French version of the post, I’ve added a link to the French version of the Wikipedia page.
+For the Spanish version of the post, I’ve added a link to the Spanish version of the Wikipedia page.
 Basically, I’ve translated the href of the anchor to point to another URL.

 4. Translating URLs for media